-These dairy free chocolate truffles make for the most perfect special occasion treat.
-This recipe is quick, easy and naturally paleo and vegan friendly.
+These easy Vegan Chocolate Truffles make for the most perfect special occasion treat.
+This recipe is quick and really only requires 15 minutes of hands on time.
 The creamy peanut butter combined with the coconut oil makes these truffles oh so silky.
 Topped off with shaved coconut or nuts adds the most perfect crunch.

 - Coconut milk-I prefer coconut milk over almond milk because almond milk can be overpowering.